Five Days of Bliss: The Best of Utah and Arizona (Rider Magazine, July 2020)

 Three part series in Motorcycle Consumer News in which I take the Phoenix Police Officers Training course – and pass.
-These three articles have the highest reprint request rate of all of my other articles combines.
-All Three Parts (PDF)
+These three articles have the highest reprint request rate of all of my other articles combined.

-Motorcycle Consumer News (MCN) is home to many of my articles.
-Widely regarded as the most accurate source for unbiased information about motorcycles, related gear, safety and accessories.
-Unlike most automotive enthusiast publications, it is wholly subscriber-supported and does not accept advertising.
+Motorcycle Consumer News (MCN) was home to many of my articles.
+It was widely regarded as the most accurate source for unbiased information about motorcycles, related gear, safety and accessories.
+Unlike most automotive enthusiast publications, it was wholly subscriber-supported and never accepted advertising.
 I read the magazine cover-to-cover long before I began writing for them.
-If you could only subscribe to ONE motorcycle magazine, this would be the one.
+Sadly, MCN shut its doors after 50 years of publishing in March of 2020.

 RIDER Magazine also publishes as lot of my stories, mostly the ones about domestic travel.
 Rider magazine is written by, and for, passionate motorcycle riders.
 It has been around since 1974 and delivers comprehensive road tests, touring stories, product evaluations, technical features and award-winning editorial.
 Mark Tuttle supervises and excellent staff of genuine professionals and I’m always amazed at how well them make my stories look.